flemm0/gastric_cancer_differential_expression/README.md

 <img src="README_files/figure-gfm/Flowchart of bioinformatic workflow-1.png" style="display: block; margin: auto;" />

+The above commands were all performed on a HPC cluster.
+The output files, genes.fpkm_tracking and gene_exp.diff were the files I used for downstream analysis in R and are provided in the data folder in this repository.

 I first downloaded the SRA files as fastq files using the fasterq-dump command from sra-toolkit.
 I also downloaded the fasta file for the human reference genome, version GRCh38, and the GTF file of the genome